vtsykun/packeton/README.md

 ### Create admin and maintainer users.

-Only admin and maintainer user can submit a new package.
-Only admin user can create the new customer users.
+**Application Roles**

+- ROLE_USER - minimal access level, these users only can read metadata only for selected packages.
+- ROLE_FULL_CUSTOMER - Can read all packages metadata.
+- ROLE_MAINTAINER -  Can submit a new package and read all metadata.
+- ROLE_ADMIN - Can create a new customer users, management webhooks and credentials.

-You can create an user and then promote to admin or maintainer via console using fos user bundle commands.
+You can create a user and then promote to admin or maintainer via console using fos user bundle commands.

 ```
 php bin/console packagist:user:manager username --email=admin@example.com --password=123456 --admin # create admin user